darianmorat/gruvdark-theme/README.md

 ### Pending:

-**Support languages for GruvDark Themes:** Right now the main focus is on html, css & javascript.<br>
+**Support +languages for GruvDark Themes:** Right now the main focus is on html, css & javascript.
+Contributions are more than welcome!<br>

 ### GruvDark